sinarf/dotvim/README.md

 You should know that I change my settings like crazy and I break my installation very often.

 * Prerequisites :
-	* ruby should be installed on the system
-	* vim should have been built with the same version of ruby.
+	* vim should have been built with python support (needed for some plugins).

 * On Linux
 ```shell